alihakemy/kotlin-web-site/docs/topics/tour/kotlin-tour-null-safety.md

 ```
 {kotlin-runnable="true" kotlin-min-compiler-version="1.3" id="tour-safe-call-property-kotlin"}

-> Safe calls can be chained so that if any property contains a null value, then `null` is returned without an error being
+> Safe calls can be chained so that if any property of an object contains a null value, then `null` is returned without
-> thrown.
+> an error being thrown.
 For example:
 > ```kotlin
 >   person.company?.address?.country
 > ```